-Composers and performers selected for a concert collaboration are paired to collaborate on a new work that will be premiered at SPLICE Institute.
-Composers will be paired with Vicki Ray, SPLICE Ensemble, or participant performers to write and premiere a new work at the Institute.
+Composers may be paired with SPLICE Ensemble or participant performers to write and premiere a new work at the Institute.
 Composer-performers can present a work that they write for themselves to perform.
-And, new this year, select participants may take part in the inaugural EA-chamber music program.
-Participant-performers would play a new work with the SPLICE Ensemble written for the quartet by a participant-composer.
+Additionally, select participants may take part in our new EA-chamber music program.
+Participant-performers play a new work with the SPLICE Ensemble written for the quartet by a participant-composer.

 Community building and collaboration form the core of SPLICE’s mission and activities.
 Attendees become part of a community that continues to grow and develop beyond the Institute.